steadylearner/Rust-Full-Stack/README.md

 So that he can make and share more exampels and blog posts with a better machine and internet.

-## The current status of this repository
+## The current state of this repository

 The auhtor will spend time with Golang while writing blog posts about Rust also.